 - add beauty.

-Choosing a Seam Finish
+Choosing an Edge/Seam Finish

-- fabric weight; and
+- fabric weight;

-- how fray happy your fabric is.
+- how fray happy your fabric is; and

 So if you’re ready, let’s finish our seams…

-3 Basic Seam Finishes for Woven Fabrics
+7 Basic Edge/Seam Finishes for Woven Fabrics

 A hundred years ago, pinking seam allowances (SAs) was the seam finish of choice for the home sewer.